-To assist with these activities, the Continuing Care Assistant Program Advisory Committee (CCAPAC) was established by the DHW to govern the CCA Program.
-The CCAPAC acts in an advisory capacity and makes recommendations to the DHW on policy matters relating to the CCA Program and its services; including but not limited to, curriculum standards, certification, and CCA Registry.
-The Committee reports to the Executive Director, Risk Mitigation – Continuing Care, DHW.
+To assist with these activities, the Continuing Care Assistant Program Advisory Committee (CCAPAC) was established by the SLTC to govern the CCA Program.
+The CCAPAC acts in an advisory capacity and makes recommendations to the SLTC on policy matters relating to the CCA Program and its services; including but not limited to, curriculum standards, certification, and CCA Registry.
+The Committee reports to the Executive Director, Risk Mitigation – Continuing Care, SLTC.

 CCA Program Administration at Health Association Nova Scotia (HANS) operationalizes the CCA Program under the direction of Nova Scotia Department of Health and Wellness and Continuing Care Assistant Program Advisory Committee.